martagrz/martagrz.github.io/content/authors/admin/_index.md

 In September 2024, I will be joining St John's College, University of Cambridge, as a College Associate Lecturer and Fellow in Economics.

-I am also a founder of a tech start-up focusing on developing consumer behavioural models across a range of verticals.
+I am also a founder of a tech start-up currently in stealth.